Soccer star Sala exposed to harmful carbon monoxide in plane

 LONDON (AP) — Argentine soccer player Emiliano Sala and his pilot were exposed to dangerous levels of carbon monoxide before their small plane crashed in the English Channel, killing them both, British accident investigators said Wednesday.

-A single-engine Piper Malibu aircraft carrying Sala and pilot David Ibbotson crashed in the Channel on Jan.
+A single-engine Piper Malibu aircraft carrying Sala and pilot David Ibbotson crashed near the Channel Island of Guernsey on Jan.
 21. Sala, who had played for French club Nantes, was traveling to join his new team, Cardiff City, in Wales.

-His body was recovered from the wreckage two weeks later.
+The body of the 28-year-old footballer was recovered from the wreckage two weeks later.
 Ibbotson’s body has not been found.

 The Air Accident Investigations Branch said toxicology tests found “a high saturation level of COHb (the combination product of carbon monoxide and hemoglobin)” in Sala’s blood.